 There are examples for 1, 2, and 3 dimensional codes.
 For simplicity, all codes are designed for uniform plasmas.
 They are divided into layers with increasing levels of parallelism.
 There are three types of codes in each layer, simple electrostatic codes as well as more complex electromagnetic and Darwin codes.
 All codes use the same algorithms, so if one’s interest is primarily in the algorithms, the electrostatic codes are recommended.
 The codes are executing the same calculation for each level of parallelism, but the execution is done differently.
 Each level of parallelism incrementally increases the complexity, and enables the program to execute faster.
 This hierarchy of codes could be used in a semester course on parallel PIC algorithms, so that a beginning student could become an HPC expert by the end.
 Spectral field solvers based on Fast Fourier Transforms (FFTs) are used, but the main focus of these skeleton codes is on processing particles, which normally dominates the CPU time.

-Most of the 2D codes are written in two languages, Fortran and C. The 1- and 3D codes do not have C procedure libraries, but they do have C main programs that can call the Fortran procedure libraries.
+Most of the 2D and 3D codes are written in two languages, Fortran and C. The 1D code does not have C procedure libraries, but it does have C main programs that can call the Fortran procedure libraries.
 Additionally, some of the codes can be run interactively with an included Python script.
 Language interoperability is also maintained, so that Fortran codes can call C libraries and vice-versa.
 Fortran2003 has built-in support for interoperability with C. C procedures can be called by simply writing a file containing interface statements (similar to a header file in C).
 To allow C to call Fortran procedures, a simple wrapper library must be built in Fortran to allow interoperability with Fortran arrays (which is functionally similar to array objects in C++).
 Interoperability is important for a number of reasons.
 The first is to give Fortran access to features available only in C, for example, to permit a Fortran program to call a CUDA C procedure on a GPU.
 The second is to allow a C program access to procedures already available in Fortran.
 Our goal is to support multi-lingual codes, where researchers write in whatever language they are fluent in, and the pieces can be integrated seamlessly.
 Because the features of Fortran2003 are not yet well known in the scientific community, an older style of interoperability is currently provided in most cases.
 The details of this approach are discussed in Ref. .
 Most of the libraries in the skeleton codes have interface functions to make them interoperable.

 The computationally intensive procedures in Fortran are written in a Fortran77 style subset of Fortran90.
 This is primarily because programs written in such a style tend to execute faster.
 But an additional reason is that Fortran has a large legacy of codes written in this style and it is useful that students be aware of such codes.
 All libraries written in such a style have a corresponding interface library to enable type checking when used with Fortran90.
 The C codes adhere to the C99 standard, primarily to make use of float complex types.